 A mode must be selected for emulation type and orientation or the custom keyboard cannot be used in the Velocity Client.

 •Background Color.
 Sets the color for the background of a keyboard.
 The space between the keys displays this color.

 •Default Style.
 Sets the default style of all keys.
 If you change the default to a different style, all keys using the old default style will automatically change to the new default.
 This field is set to the normal style by default.
-To edit and create styles, see Using the Style Editor.
+To edit and create styles, see Using the keyboard style editor.

 •Edit Template.
 Launches the Edit Template dialog, where you to alter the layout and size of keys as well as add and remove keys on a template.
-For more information, see Editing Templates.
+For more information, see Editing keyboard templates.